 The Harkness Fellows Association welcomes all returning fellows to its network and events.
 See more about the most recent returning Harkness Fellows in Healthcare Policy and Practice here.
 Harkness and Commonwealth Fund Fellows have spanned the breadth of human endeavour in their studies and careers.
 Many have led innovation and discovery in their respective fields.
 Many have been active in voluntary and charitable activities as well as pursuing successful careers.
 The HFA wants to share more stories of former fellows.
 Please share your alumni story with us.
-They should be between 150 and 250 words and sent to firstname.lastname@example.org.
+See here for guidance on what to cover in your story.